 Why Should I Use Google AdWords

-Google is by far the largest, and most commonly used search Engine.
+Google is by far the largest, and most commonly used search engine.
 Thus, you’ll benefit not only by attempting to implement SEO in your digital marketing strategy.

 The possibility for your ads to occupy the first position in the SERP on searches that include your targeted keywords is an offer you can’t refuse.

-If you have any type of website and you want to gather more and targeted traffic, you are not asking the right question.
+If you have any type of website and you want to gather more targeted traffic, you are not asking the right question.
 It isn’t why should I use Google Adwords.
 The right question is ‘how to use Google Adwords’.

 Google AdWords Academy